angykim77/Homelab/Microsoft/Azure_Bastien/GPOs/README.md

 3. Run 'gpresult /r' again → GPO now appears under *Denied (security filtering)*

-This before/after pair is the clearest possible proof that Security Filtering - not just the OU link - controls whoa GPO actually applies to.
+This before/after pair is the clearest possible proof that Security Filtering - not just the OU link - controls who a GPO actually applies to.

 ### 11. Configured Delegation